CopyNE: Better Contextual ASR by Copying Named Entities: Our CopyNE Model

 \subsection{Inference}

-During inference, our CopyNE model produces the transcription in an auto-regressive manner.
-However, unlike previous token-level approaches that predict a token from the token vocabulary at each step, our model has the flexibility to predict either a token from the vocabulary or an entity from the NE dictionary.
-In the latter case, the model predicts multiple tokens at one step.
-If the text to be transcribed contains an entity and the entity exists in the dictionary, CopyNE model can directly copy all the tokens of that entity.
-This approach can potentially avoid errors caused by homophonic or near-homophonic tokens that occur when predicting multiple tokens separately.
-As shown in Figure \ref{fig:copyne-model}, the text contains two entities ``安徽'' and ``铜陵'', and the entities exist in the dictionary.
-Therefore, our CopyNE model can avoid homophonic and near-homophonic errors by copying all tokens of two entities from the dictionary, rather than generating them token by token.
+During inference, unlike previous token-level approaches, our model has the flexibility to predict either a token from the vocabulary or an entity from the NE dictionary.
+By copying the tokens of an entity at once, our CopyNE model can avoid errors that occur when predicting multiple tokens separately.
+As shown in Figure \ref{fig:copyne-model}, our CopyNE model can directly copy the two entities ``安徽'' and ``铜陵'' from the dictionary.

-Specifically, at decoding step $u$, our prediction is based on both the model's probability for a token $v$, i.e., $P(v|\hat{y}{\leq u}, E)$, and the copy probability for an entity $e$, i.e., $P_{c}(e|\hat{y}_{\leq u})$.
+Specifically, at step $u$, our prediction is based on both the model's probability for a token $v$, i.e., $P(v|\hat{y}{\leq u}, E)$, and the copy probability for an entity $e$, i.e., $P_{c}(e|\hat{y}_{\leq u})$.
 The former represents the probability of predicting a token $v$ from the token vocabulary, while the latter is normalized on all entities, originally indicating the attention probability over entity $e$, which can be naturally interpreted as the probability of copying entity $e$ from the dictionary.
-To consider both probabilities on the same scale, we take use of the copy probability of $\varnothing$, i.e., $P_{c}(\varnothing|\hat{y}_{\leq u})$, and re-normalize the probabilities as follows:
+To consider both probabilities on the same scale, we devise an elegant decoding strategy by taking use of the copy probability of $\varnothing$, i.e., $P_{c}(\varnothing|\hat{y}_{\leq u})$, and re-normalize the probabilities to create an unified searching space $Q$.

-Here, to ensure the sum of the probabilities of all elements is 1, we use $\alpha_{u,\varnothing}$ as a prior probability, representing the probability of the text to be transcribed has no relation with the entities in the dictionary and the text should be generated from the token vocabulary.
+Here, to ensure the sum of the probabilities of all elements is 1, we use $P_{c}(\varnothing|\hat{y}_{\leq u})$ as a prior probability, representing the probability of the text to be transcribed has no relation with the entities in the dictionary and the text should be generated from the token vocabulary.
 If the element is from the token vocabulary $\mathcal{V}$, we obtain the probability by multiplying the prior probability and the model's probability for the token.
 Otherwise, we use the copy probability directly.